“I always did love you, just had too many problems.”

 Motherhood.
 Baby having babies.

-Crawl before walk.
+Crawl before walking.
 Stumble.
 Fall.

 Clinging unto a strand, unraveling.